ParfenovVS/loglion/README.md

 # LogLion

 LogLion is a CLI tool for analyzing log files to track event funnels and count event patterns.
+It's designed to help with automation testing of client analytics and telemetry, as well as debugging and monitoring logs.

 ## Installation